Create a Codefresh Account

 After you select the Identity provider, Codefresh requests permission to access your basic details (and for GIT providers to access your Git repositories).

 Don’t worry, Codefresh will not do anything without your explicit approval, so don’t be scared by the permissions shown in the request window.
 The permissions requested by Codefresh are needed in order to build and deploy your projects.

-This is the Github permissions window.
-Click the button labeled Authorize access to continue.
+This is the GitHub permissions window.
+Click the button labeled Authorize codefresh-io to continue.

 Once you accept the respective permissions window, Codefresh will automatically connect to your Git provider and fetch your basic account details (such as your email).